Harshitha199928/M2-Embsys/Project/2_Architecture/Readme.md

 A resistor is a passive two-terminal electrical component that implements electrical resistance as a circuit element.
 In electronic circuits, resistors are used to reduce current flow, adjust signal levels, to divide voltages, bias active elements, and terminate transmission lines, among other uses.
 # 1.5 Other

 - Voltage Source

    A voltage source is a two-terminal device which can maintain a fixed voltage.
 An ideal voltage source can maintain the fixed voltage independent of the load resistance or      the output current.

 # 2 Architecture

-# 2.1  Behaviour Diagram
-# High Level flowchart
+# 2.1 High Level flowchart
 - High level flow chart Behaviour Diagram

 ![fhm2](https://user-images.githubusercontent.com/55775183/157248308-3d04470d-60ea-4223-b450-74e21bdb21b5.png)

-# Lowlevel flowchart

-# Structural Diagram
+# 2.2 Structural Diagram